samborkent/plasma-solver/README.md

 * Implement folder selection into initialVelocityDistribution save feature
 * Get materials data straight from P-Table and MaterialsProject websites
 * Atomatically determine non-ionized oxidation states in plasma plume
+* Adjust maximum velocity automatically based on the mean initial velocity of the lowest mass species in the target

 Clean-up
 * initialVelocityDistribution
 * Rename nPlasmaParticlesPerRadius to nParticlesPerRadius
 * Include plotting of 1D propagation in nParticlesPerRadius function
+* Make the plotting the separated collision propagation a function

 Performance
 * Replace all arrays with values in range 10^(+-38) with single-precision
 * Replace find with logical indexing where possible
 * Replace division with multiplication where possible
 * Include second pass to update background particles in the main loop
+* Smart skip the last few traveled bins if they exceed nRadius

 Validation
 * Which species form in plasma